 Section 1623(c)(4) of the LMS requests that by March 31, 2024, RINs be incorporated into customer billing statements and online accounts using both text and quick response (QR) codes or similar machine-readable digital code.
-Given that the IOUs act as billing agents, the design, placement, and input for RINs on the bill by Large CCAs are restricted.
-Nevertheless, VCE has collaborated with PG&E to furnish RINs, facilitating their inclusion in the billing statement.
-VCE plans to make the RINs available in text and QR formats on billing statements on or before April 1, 2024.
-This will allow customers to access their RIN on the billing statement received by mail or accessed online.
+Given that the IOUs act as billing agents, the design, placement, and input for RINs on the bill by Large CCAs were restricted.
+Nevertheless, VCE collaborated with PG&E to furnish RINs, facilitating their inclusion in the billing statement.
+VCE made the RINs available in text and QR formats on billing statements before April 1, 2024.
+This allowed customers to access their RIN on the billing statement received by mail or online.

-VCE customers will see two RINs, one for the CCA-associated component(s) of their bill pertinent to their generation rates and another for the PG&E-associated component(s) of their bill related to transmission and distribution rates.
+VCE customers can see two RINs, one for the CCA-associated component(s) of their bill pertinent to their generation rates and another for the PG&E-associated component(s) of their bill related to transmission and distribution rates.

-Lastly, VCE is working with PG&E to have consistent and clear language regarding the RINs for customer understanding.
+Lastly, VCE continues to work with PG&E to have consistent and clear language regarding the RINs for customer understanding.
 VCE will likely augment the information provided by PG&E with content on our own webpages.